 What struck me was how I had been working with knowledge systems for a long time, and I hadn’t found a lot out there describing what the differences could be between one that was merely programmed, and one that was engineered for changing requirements, to be possible to operate, repair, and adapt with minimal effort and maximal impact.

-Most places I’ve worked, I’ve found systems that are just thrown together to get some data in over HTTP, marshal it into some data structures and off it goes into a database.
-The database is likely structured in a strict-ish manner, with some constraints being set by the schema, such as uniqueness of some keys.
+In most places I’ve worked, I’ve found systems that are just thrown together to get some data in over HTTP, marshal it into some data structures, and off it goes into a database.
+The database is likely structured in a strict-ish manner, with some constraints being set by the schema, such as the uniqueness of some keys.
 The code that handles the data in and out maybe does some validation of it as well.
 You get the picture: the system has information about the information it processes throughout all its layers.

-Meaning of the information will change, in fact we only know what the data means now, to the current users and features, but new features could be built that rely on the same data but treating it so differently that it essentially means something else
+- Meaning of the information will change, in fact, we only know what the data means now, to the current users and features, but new features could be built that rely on the same data but treat it so differently that it essentially means something else

 I’ll try to cover these in the following weeks.